hiyin/ragomics-doc/source/zh/docs/main/index.md

 - In the [<span style="color:#00bfff">Analysis Panel</span>](#analysis-panel), click the **Add** (![add-button](../../img/data-upload-and-management/add-button.png)) button under the Data Source tab on the left sidebar, choose **Upload from Device** button to begin uploading data directly from your device.
 ![upload-from-device](../../img/data-upload-and-management/upload-from-device.png)

-Supported Data Formats for Upload in Ragomics
+Supported Data Formats for Upload

 Ragomics currently supports the following five data formats for upload:

 1. AnnData Upload
-**Important node**:
+> **Important Note**
-Please ensure that anndata key names do not contain "/".
+> Please ensure that anndata key names do not contain "/".
 E.g. adata.obs["date/month"] is invalid.
 It causes issues when the server decomposes the anndata because "/" is treated as a "subfolder" on cloud storage service.
 It is a known sanity-check related issue.
-We have resolved it in the latest version but not in the alpha server after NAR technical review.
 - Users can add `.h5ad` files by dragging and dropping or clicking the **Add** (![add-button](../../img/data-upload-and-management/anndata-add-button.png)) button.
 - Select the corresponding species information and provide a description of the data.
 - Once the file is selected and all information is filled out, click the **Upload** (![upload-button](../../img/data-upload-and-management/anndata-upload-button.png)) button to start uploading.
 - When the upload status indicates success ![complete-status](../../img/data-upload-and-management/complete-status.png), the data upload is complete.

-1. 10x Data Upload
+2. 10x Data Upload
 - Enter the data name, species information, and data description.
 - Click the **Next Step** button, then click **Add a Sample** to create a new sample row.
 - For multiple samples, add the corresponding number of sample rows.